-Museum Tours & Programs
+Museum Programs

-Museum tours, programs, and related activities are thematic and focus on a wide range of social studies topics from Connecticut history to civics and geography.
-Programs take place in the museum's permanent and changing exhibitions, or in non-exhibit spaces at the CHS.
+Bring your class to the CHS for an engaging field trip!
+Museum on a wide range of social studies civics and geography.
+Programs take place in the museum's permanent and changing exhibitions, or in non-exhibition spaces at the CHS.